Five ways you can reward employees who work hard

 4) Gift them company swag

 Around 40% of workers currently employed plan to quit their jobs in the future.
 One reason they plan to leave is that they don’t feel appreciated by their employers.
-And an easy way to show that you recognize them is with company swag.
+And an easy way to show that you recognize them is with corporate gift products, like company swag

 Don’t make the mistake of handing out cheap items like coffee mugs or fridge magnets though.
 Look for better gifts that they can use such as a hoodie or tee shirt.
 You can also opt for branded gifts that they can use at home like a tablet or another gadget with your company name on it.